 This study will provide an opportunity to develop the design of future primary school buildings that can support the spatial perception and spatial experiences of the children.

-Türel, A. and Ayşe Gür, E. (2019), "Effects of primary school’s physical environment on children’s spatial perception and behavior", Archnet-IJAR, Vol. 13 No. 2, pp. 425-443. https://doi.org/10.1108/ARCH-12-2018-0048
+Türel, A. and Ayşe Gür, E. (2019), "Effects of primary school’s physical environment on children’s spatial perception and behavior: The case of Kagithane, Istanbul, Turkey", Archnet-IJAR, Vol. 13 No. 2, pp. 425-443. https://doi.org/10.1108/ARCH-12-2018-0048

 Emerald Publishing Limited